mchehab/zbar/README.md

 ========

 See `INSTALL.md` for generic configuration and build instructions.

+Usually, all you need to do is to run:

+    autoreconf -vfi
+    ./configure
+    make

+* NOTE

+  On version 0.23, since the support for gtk3 and python3 are new, the default is to use gtk2 and python2.

+  If you want to use gtk3 and python3, you should have the development packages for them, and run:

+      autoreconf -vfi
+      ./configure --with-gtk=auto --with-python=auto
+      make

+  This will make the building system to seek for the latest versions for gtk and python.

 The scanner/decoder library itself only requires a few standard library functions which should be available almost anywhere.